yc-chin/movie_recommendation/README.md

 4. Implement a content-based filtering strategy
 5. Implement matrix factorisation using the recosystem package
 6. Evaluate the model using the final holdout set

+The pdf file in this repository provides a step-by-step guide on how the movie recommendation was developed.